AllanHao/random/README.md

 ```

 [Scrimba](https://scrimba.com:9000/@welcome) let's you live-stream your local dev environment to a URL.
 Share the link it with a colleague and you'll be able to collaborate in real-time while discussing via voice chat.
 You can also record the session and re-watch it whenever you want.

+In this _scrim_, you'll have access to your files, your terminal and a small browser window (which can point to e.g. localhost or external websites).
+You can then share the URL with anyone, so that they can join in on your session.
+They'll be able to both interact with your code, and to talk with you via audio chat.